 Why this Working in Teams program?

-2. The DiSC Profiling System™ gives individuals self-awareness and increases the understanding of personality and behavioural differences between team
+2. The DiSC Profiling System™ gives individuals self-awareness and increases the understanding of personality and behavioural differences between team members.

 3. It provides the much-needed knowledge and skills for human resources to recruit and revitalize teams in organizations big and small.